-In May 1976, Cillian Murphy was born.
-He would later become an Irish actor known for his stage and screen work, including an Academy Award, a BAFTA Award, and a Golden Globe Award.
+In May 1976, Cillian Murphy, the Irish actor known for his stage and screen work, was born.

 In 1996, Cillian Murphy met Yvonne McGuinness at one of his rock band's shows.

-In 2000, Cillian Murphy appeared in the short film, "Filleann an Feall".
+In 2000, Cillian Murphy appeared in the short film "Filleann an Feall".

 In 2002, Cillian Murphy starred as Adam in a theatre production of Neil LaBute's "The Shape of Things" at the Gate Theatre in Dublin.